 The increasing use of this short-term financing option is not a surprise – it is a great source of liquidity for financing inventory purchases, paying wages, or bridging short-term cash flow gaps without interrupting current operations.

-However, one key factor that you need to consider if you are looking to leverage this loan are interest rates.
+However, one key factor that you need to consider if you are looking to leverage this loan is interest rates.
 What are some of the factors impacting working capital loan rates this year, and how do they affect the final result?

 In this article, we will dive into everything you need to know about working capital loan rates – so, without further ado, let’s get right into it.